bml-research/data_analysis_bml/excel/excel_11_data_visualization.md

 ## Some chart examples

-### Bar charts
+### Column charts

-Bar charts are suitable for comparing values across different categories or for showing changes in data over time.
-They are a popular and effective way to visually represent categorical data, and are often used to display data in the form of vertical or horizontal bars.
+Column charts are suitable for comparing values across different categories or for showing changes in data over time.
+They are a popular and effective way to visually represent categorical data, and are often used to display data in the form of vertical bars.

+>In Excel, charts with vertical bars are called column charts and bars with horizontal bars are called bar charts.

-Bar charts are particularly useful for:
+Column charts are particularly useful for:
-- Comparing data: Bar charts make it easy to compare data across different categories or groups, and to identify trends or patterns in the data.
+- Comparing data: Column charts make it easy to compare data across different categories or groups, and to identify trends or patterns in the data.
-- Showing changes over time: Bar charts can be used to show changes in data over time, such as changes in sales or revenue from one year to the next.
+- Showing changes over time: Column charts can be used to show changes in data over time, such as changes in sales or revenue from one year to the next.
-- Highlighting differences: Bar charts can be used to highlight differences between groups or categories, making it easy to see which values are larger or smaller than others.
+- Highlighting differences: Column charts can be used to highlight differences between groups or categories, making it easy to see which values are larger or smaller than others.
-- Displaying large amounts of data: Bar charts can be used to display large amounts of data in a clear and concise manner, making it easy to interpret and analyze the data.
+- Displaying large amounts of data: Column charts can be used to display large amounts of data in a clear and concise manner, making it easy to interpret and analyze the data.

-Overall, bar charts are a versatile and effective way to visualize categorical data and to communicate important insights and trends to others.
+Overall, Column charts are a versatile and effective way to visualize categorical data and to communicate important insights and trends to others.

 So let's take the pivot table from the fast food restaurant menu data as an example.
 We have the average amount of total calories as well as the calories from fat of the different food categories.